Logical Reasoning Test (Random Questions) - Logical Reasoning

 ||||||||||||||

-Your Answer: Option Correct Answer: Option C Explanation: The use of the world 'gamble' indicates that he may either gain or lose in the deal.
+Your Answer: Option Correct Answer: Option B Explanation: Clearly, the university's decision came as a sequel to the complaint received by it from the college teachers against use of mobile phones in the college premises.
 Learn more problems on : Logical Reasoning Test (Random Questions) Discuss about this problem : Discuss in Forum |

 ||||||||||||||

-Your Answer: Option Correct Answer: Option C Explanation: Since the middle term 'tigers' is not distributed even once in the premises, no definite conclusion follows.
-However, I and II involve only the extreme terms and form a complementary pair.
-So, either I or II follows.
+Your Answer: Option Correct Answer: Option C Explanation: Since each combination of premises shall contain two particular premises, no definite conclusion can be drawn.
+However, II and III are statements involving the extreme terms of the last two premises and form a complementary pair.
+Thus, either II or III follows.
 Learn more problems on : Logical Reasoning Test (Random Questions) Discuss about this problem : Discuss in Forum |

 In each question below is given a statement followed by two assumptions numbered I and II.
 You have to consider the statement and the following assumptions and decide which of the assumptions is implicit in the statement.